dwyl/learn-tdd/README.md

 node test.js
 ```

-And to see code server-side coverage:
+And run Istanbul to see the server-side code coverage:
 ```sh
 ./node_modules/.bin/istanbul cover test.js
 ```
-You should expect to see something like this in your terminal:
+At this point, you should see something like this in your terminal:

 ![server-side-command-line-test-run-with-istanbul](images/server-side-command-line-test-run-with-istanbul.png)

-To view the detailed coverage report,
+Execute `open ./coverage/lcov-report/index.html` to view the detailed coverage report, and you should see something like this:
-`open ./coverage/lcov-report/index.html`
-you should expect to see:

 ![server-side-test-istanbul-coverage-highlights-rogue-code](images/server-side-test-istanbul-coverage-highlights-rogue-code.png)